leanprover/theorem_proving_in_lean4/introduction.md

   show q ∧ p from And.intro hq hp
 ```

-If you are reading the book online, you will see a button that reads "try it!"
-Pressing the button opens up a tab with a
-Lean editor, and copies the example with enough surrounding context to make the code compile correctly.
+If you are reading the book inside of [VS Code](https://code.visualstudio.com/), you will see a button that reads "try it!"
+Pressing the button copies the example to your editor with enough surrounding context to make the code compile correctly.
 You can type
 things into the editor and modify the examples, and Lean will check the results and provide feedback continuously as you
 type.
 We recommend running the examples and experimenting with the code on your own as you work through the chapters
 that follow.
+You can open this book on VS Code by using the command "Lean 4: Open Documentation View".

 Acknowledgments
 ---------------